cylc/cylc-admin/docs/cylc-8-roadmap.md

 ### Overview

-Note below "reverse proxy server" may encompass the "hub" and web proxy functionality (but these should be separate components, like in Jupyter Hub).
+Note below, the term "reverse proxy server" may encompass full "hub" (and sub-service) functionality as well as begin a web proxy (but these should be separate components, like in Jupyter Hub).

 1. __Reverse Proxy Server__ (gateway between clients and suites)
     1. Single point of access, to:
         1. Discover and present suites, and route client requests to them
+        1. (this could include for task job clients - status messaging etc.)
     2. Uses several sub-services:
         1. Suite discovery (running and stopped suites)
         1. Suite start-up (stopped suites)